-Telstra, a publicly owned company headquartered in Australia, was founded in 1901 and employs approximately 36,320 individuals.
-It reported $14.7B in revenue as of 2025.
-The company's main product is telecoms, functioning as a telecommunications provider that builds and operates telecommunications networks, marketing voice, mobile, internet access, pay television, and other related products and services.
+Telstra, publicly owned and headquartered in Australia, was founded in 1901 and employs approximately 36,320 individuals, reporting $14.7B in revenue as of 2025.
+The company specializes in telecommunications, building and operating telecommunications networks, and marketing voice, mobile, internet access, pay television, and related products and services.

 2025 Revenue